CodeURJC-DAW-2022-23/webapp1/README.md

 ![image](https://user-images.githubusercontent.com/102819481/224444464-11df3f0f-1800-4e89-ac6d-01faa513a275.png)

 ### Execution intructions
-We assume that the computer have Linux as operative system.
 * The first point, docker must be installed in order to be able to use the database.
   ![image](https://user-images.githubusercontent.com/102819481/224472613-0b120d6a-54cf-454f-b36b-d5d030d53dc9.png)